Robert Still: Music

 Still's composition remained predominantly tonal, but with strong use of dissonance.
 Early in his career he wrote songs and a since-lost light opera for the Windsor Operatic Society, for which he was the conductor while still teaching at Eton.
 His compositions came to include many other songs, four symphonies, violin and piano concertos, four string quartets and other chamber music, three piano sonatas and an opera.

+Still's chamber music was recorded by contemporaries such as Frederick Riddle, Eric Harrison and others, and his songs by Heather Harper and John Carol Case.
 In the mid-1950s, Argo Records recorded a number of his chamber works, including the Quintet for three flutes, violin & cello and the Viola Sonata No 2.
 His Third Symphony (1960) was submitted to the University of Oxford in 1963, after being championed by Sir Eugene Goossens, the conductor.
 This earned him an Oxford doctorate in music.
 Goossens recorded the Symphony in 1966.
 The single movement Symphony No 4 was composed in 1964 and also recorded, conducted by Myer Fredman.

-The four string quartets were recorded by the Villiers Quartet in 2013-14.
-They show a stylist journey from the pre-classical and folk-song models of the first two (only Number 1 was performed during the composer's lifetime and was premiered in 1948), to the "without key" polytonality of the second two, which date from the 1960s and show the influence of Bartok and Schoenberg, and of Hans Keller, whose advice Still sought out at this period.
+As a songwriter, he has been described as "in the mainstream of English lyricism, swelled by Dowland, Purcell, Warlock, Vaughan Williams and Gerald Finzi", setting poems by Byron, Keats, Christina Rossetti, Shelley and Masefield.
+The four string quartets (available in modern recordings by the Villiers Quartet) show a stylist journey from the pre-classical and folk-song models of the first two (only Number 1 was performed during the composer's lifetime, premiered in 1948), to the "without key" polytonality of the second two, which date from the 1960s and show the influence of Bartok and Schoenberg, and of Hans Keller, whose advice Still sought out at this period.